 The College of Cranio-Sacral Therapy

-CCST is the most established college of Cranio-Sacral Therapy in Europe - currently in its 26th year.
+CCST is the first, the largest, and the most established College of Cranio-Sacral Therapy in Europe - currently in its 31st year.
 This is reflected in the experience of the tutor team, the well established support structure for the students – including a Teaching Clinic, regular Study Groups, Tutor availability – and a wide network of previous graduates throughout the UK and in many other countries.

 The approach to Cranio-Sacral Therapy at CCST is Integrated Cranio-Sacral Therapy.
 Within the field of Cranio-Sacral Therapy there are different approaches, ranging from those which work primarily with the inherent healing forces of nature (sometimes described as Biodynamic and seen as being more abstract) to those which are more orientated to the application of techniques (sometimes described as Biomechanical and seen as being more grounded in basic sciences).

 CCST is distinctive in that it integrates all of these concepts to provide a comprehensive professional training with a broad approach that can respond effectively to each patient according to his or her needs.
-The course is fundamentally biodynamic in nature, and also incorporates a wide spectrum of resources in order to expand the practitioner’s perspective, enhance therapeutic effectiveness, and enable most effective clinical practice, as well as providing a firm grounding in knowledge and clinical experience.
+The course is fundamentally biodynamic in nature, and also incorporates a wide spectrum of resources in order to expand the practitioner’s perspective, enhance therapeutic effectiveness, and enable most effective clinical practice, as well as providing a firm grounding in knowledge, understanding, clinical experience and mindfulness.

 Through this broad spectrum, each student is enabled to find their own unique way of working, and this individuality is mirrored by the rich variety of therapists who make up the tutor team.